 One thing people can't argue with is during the treatments in Southington, after they left the haunted house, Phillip Snedeker’s cancer went into remission, and he went on to have four children and became a truck driver.

-Sadly since writing this article, Phillip Snedekers cancer returned and he passed away on the 9th January 2012 aged just 38.
+Sadly, after writing this article, Phillip Snedeker's cancer returned, and he passed away on the 9th of January 2012, aged just 38.

 Many people have questioned whether the events that supposedly took place at 208 Meriden Avenue ever really happened at all.
 Before The Haunting in Connecticut movie, there was a book and a Documentary.
 The book was called 'In a Dark Place' and was written by Ray Garton.

 Ray later claimed that Ghost hunters Ed and Lorraine Warren had hired him to write the book based on the goings on in the Snedeker's house.
-However Ray soon noticed that their stories did not add up.
-When Ray questioned the Warren's about their inconsistences, they simply told Ray to make up the missing pieces of the story and make it scary.
+However, Ray soon noticed that their stories did not add up.
+When Ray questioned the Warrens about their inconsistencies, they simply told Ray to make up the missing pieces of the story and make it scary.

 There have been many people who knew the Snedekers who have claimed the mother Carmen was making up the story for financial gain.
 When asked in an interview at the time, why she doesn't take her children out of the house, Carmen bizarrely replied, "Children need stability, hopefully, it won't kill them."